-A new Sesame Street area opens in 2019 with SeaWorld Orlando’s first-ever parade and re-creations of Mr. Hooper’s store and other landmarks from the TV show.
+A new Sesame Street area opened last year with SeaWorld Orlando’s first-ever parade and re-creations of Mr. Hooper’s store and other landmarks from the TV show.
+This year a new coaster called Ice Breaker will make its debut.
 SeaWorld’s Aquatica waterpark features rides with plenty of dips and drops plus the Dolphin Plunge, which takes riders through clear tubes that travel underwater in the park’s Commerson’s dolphin habitat.

 Where to stay: Check into Renaissance Orlando at SeaWorld for some R&R after a long day at the park.
-With spacious guest rooms touted as the largest in Orlando, several on-site restaurants, and a waterpark with slides and splash zones, there’s plenty to keep guests of all ages busy here.
+With some of Orlando’s most spacious guest rooms, several on-site restaurants, and a waterpark with slides and splash zones, there’s plenty to keep guests of all ages busy here.

 Best for: Galivanting gourmands and cocktail connoisseurs

 Yes, Epcot’s idea of the future isn’t actually so futuristic anymore.
 And strolling the park’s World Showcase is a pale comparison to actually wandering the streets of Paris or Venice.
 But if you love good food and drink, and enjoy sipping and sampling in the Florida sun, bring your appetite and walking shoes for a day filled with interesting eats.